automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 The Auto Remediation is disabled if you import the map.
 It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the LaceworkConfig is configured with **true**.
 Before enabling this we recommend the following:

-1. Create a test S3 bucket that is violating the compliance rule for **LW_S3_7** via the CLI command described in the section ["How can i use the Map?"](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_7#how-can-i-use-this-map)
+1. Create a test S3 bucket that is violating the compliance rule for **LW_S3_7** via the CLI command described in the section [How can i use the Map?](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_7#how-can-i-use-this-map-for-auto-remediation)
 2. When you got the Event created in Lacework you need to make sure that you put all the S3 bucket names that should not be Auto Remediated into the bucketIgnoreList of the LaceworkConfig.
 3. To be even more sure we recommend to configure a suppression setting for the LW_S3_7 compliance check within the Lacework platform to ignore the S3 bucket.
 Otherwise the ignored Buckets will create additional Events and Alerts within Lacework.
 Future versions of this Map will enable the auto creation of AWS Tags.
 4. After that you can enable the Auto Remediation via CLI or via the Kaholo S3 Bucket Object.